William Smith (bishop): Life

-Born in Edinburgh on 3 July 1819, he was ordained a priest on 15 April 1843.
 He was appointed the Archbishop of St. Andrews and Edinburgh on 2 October 1885 and consecrated on 28 October 1885.
 The principal consecrator was Archbishop Charles Petre Eyre, with Bishops John McLachlan and Angus MacDonald as co-consecrators.
+He erected a chapter with a provost and eleven canons for his cathedral.
+He also convened and presided over the First Plenary Council of Scotland which took place at Fort Augustus Abbey.

 Smith died in office on 16 March 1892, aged 72.